 a.
 Judgement is required to determine the necessary level of disaggregation of the disclosure of the fair value of the plan assets for it to reflect the nature and risks of those assets.
 For example, the fair value of equity securities might be further segregated by industry type, company size, geography etc if this is necessary for an understanding of the risks of these assets.

-iv.
+- B. Other employee benefits (continued) - iv.
 Defined benefit obligation

-IAS 1.125 IAS 19.144

-Actuarial assumptions
+IAS 1.125 Actuarial assumptions

 The following were the principal actuarial assumptions at the reporting date (expressed as weighted averages).